Parent Rules for Teen Drivers

 - Speeding is a factor in almost one-third of fatal crashes involving teen drivers

-- Death rates from motor vehicle crashes with teen drivers increase with additional passengers in their vehicles
+- Death rates from crashes with teen drivers increase with additional passengers in their vehicles

 - Most fatal car crashes involving teen drivers occur on Friday, Saturday, or Sunday

-What Can Parents Do To Keep Your Teen Driver Safe on the Road?
+What Else Can Parents Do To Keep Teen Drivers Safe?

 Even though you think they may not be listening or paying attention, parents still remain the biggest influence in their teens’ lives.